ankittripathi1/Lexisg-frontend-intern-test/README.md

 - In the `MessageBubble.tsx` component, the citations are rendered as links that, when clicked, open the PDF in a new tab with the cited text highlighted.
 - The `onClick` handler for the citation link calls the `openPdfInNewTab` function with the `pdfUrl` and `highlightText` from the citation object.
 - This opens the PDF in a new tab and highlights the cited text, providing a seamless user experience.

+## Known Limitation

+> 🔍 **Highlighting large blocks of text in the PDF is not always accurate.**

+While the highlighting feature works well for **shorter phrases**, it may **fail or behave inconsistently with longer paragraphs or multi-line text**.
+This is due to how text is tokenized and rendered by `react-pdf` and PDF parsing complexities (e.g. line breaks, font spacing, hidden characters).

+I'm currently exploring more robust solutions to improve this experience.